junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Bobby's voice passes through the radio speaker they set up in each car.
 "What do you think?
 Should we raid that?" he asks.

 "Are you out of your mind?"
-Ellen snaps, releasing her safety belt in the mean time, and gesturing them to do the same and get out of the vehicle quickly.
+Ellen snaps, releasing her safety belt in the mean time, gesturing for Jimmy to do the same and get out of the vehicle quickly.
 Rufus says the exact same words through the radio.

 Ellen grabs the radio.
-"You have no idea how many of them are there.
+"You have any idea how many of them are there?
 The numbers and ranks, their powers, how big that building is.
 You're trying to kill all of us?
 We should run before that bloody guard comes back with the troop!
 Abandon the car and go to the woods!"

 Rufus's voice says, "What she said."